NrgXnat/docker-images/pydicom-split/README.md

 ## Instructions

-1. First build the image:
+1. First either pull the image from Docker Hub or build it yourself:

+    `docker pull xnat/pixi_pydicom_split:latest`

+    or

-    `docker build -t xnat/pixi_pydicom_split:latest -t xnat/pixi_pydicom_split:0.1 .`
+    `docker build -t xnat/pixi_pydicom_split:latest -t .`

-2. In XNAT navigate to Administer -> Plugin Settings -> Container Service / Images & Commands and show all the hidden images.
-Find the `xnat/pixi_pydicom_split:0.1` image and click Add New Command.
-Copy the contents of `command_xnat_run_pydicom_split.json` into the new command modal and save.
+2. In XNAT navigate to Administer -> Plugin Settings -> Container Service / Images & Commands and select the 'New Image' button.
+Enter the image name 'xnat/pixi_pydicom_split' and version tag ':latest'.
+Click Pull Image.

 3. Navigate to the Command Configurations tab and to enable the command at the site-wide level.

 4. The command needs to be enabled at the project level.
 Navigate to your project, and go to Project Settings (found in the Actions box).
-From the Container Service group select Configure Commands, and enable the pydicom_split command.
+From the Container Service group select Configure Commands, and enable the pydicom_split commands.

 5. Before the container can split the image session a Hotel Scan Record is required.
-From the project homepage, in the actions box select Record New Hotel Scan.
+From the project homepage, in the actions box select 'Record Preclinical Data' -> 'Record New Hotel Scan'.
 Provide the Session Label of the image session to split, and enter the details for each hotel subject.
-For empty hotel positions leve the Subject ID blank.
+Click Submit.

-6. After submitting the Hotel Scan Record navigate to the image session and launch the hotel splitter container.
-The hotel splitter will send the individual image sessions back to XNAT.
+6. After submitting the Hotel Scan Record launch the hotel splitter container by selecting 'Run Containers' -> 'Scan Record Splitter'.
+The hotel splitter will split hotel image session and send the individual image sessions back to XNAT.